 The BTCC is renowned for its wheel-to-wheel action and unpredictable racing, and you can follow every twist and turn of the 2021 season right here.
-From race reports to our partnership with Team Dynamics, we’ll provide you with updates every step of the way until the 2021 champion is crowned.
+From race reports to our partnership with Team Dynamics, we’ll provide you with updates every step of the way.

-We’re proud to be sponsoring Team Dynamics again in 2021 for a sixth season in a row.
-The partnership combines the motoring services expertise of Halfords with the elite motorsport expertise of Team Dynamics, and has led to unforgettable moments over the years, including three Drivers’ Championships.
-The team will be on the hunt for more success in 2021 racing under the name of Halfords Racing with Cataclean.
+We’re proud to be sponsoring Team Dynamics for a sixth season in a row.
+The partnership combines the motoring services expertise of Halfords with the elite motorsport expertise of Team Dynamics, and has led to many amazing moments, including three Drivers’ Championships.
+The team will be on the hunt for more success in 2021 racing under the name Halfords Racing with Cataclean.

 QUESTIONS & ANSWERS